msaunby/building-docker-containers-in-github/flaskserver/static/slides.md

 ## Project repository

-As we are going to deploy directly from the repository all dependencies must be included.
+As we are going to deploy directly from a Git repository on GitHub all dependencies must be included in the repo.
+For a Python project this means including a Pip requirements file.

 ```
 __main__.py